darkskyapp/translations/README.md

 have always been in English (since that's the only language we know) and have always been procedurally generated (since there are so many possible weather conditions).
-Procedural generation makes translating these summaries into other languages especially difficult, because the naive approach--using a table lookup to replace an English sentence with one of a different language--becomes impractical, requiring a *very* large table to support!
+Procedural generation makes translating these summaries into other languages especially difficult, because the naive approach—using a table lookup to replace an English sentence with one of a different language—becomes impractical, requiring a *very* large table to support!

 [1]: https://developer.forecast.io/